Products are manufactured and sold by a third party. As an associate, Openfit may earn commissions from qualifying purchases on this site.

 Sometimes chicken from the butcher’s counter may still have the tenders attached (that’s the thin strip of meat that runs along the underside of the breast, making one side much thicker than the other).

 Remove these with a knife and save them for another meal.
-I like to freeze them, and when I have enough, I make these Almond Crusted Chicken Fingers.

 2. Preheat your oven to 375 degrees F